 Running your own business doesn’t mean you won’t have to pay taxes.
 Unlike a wage-earning employee who has taxes withheld, you’re 100 percent responsible for paying federal and other taxes.
 That can be a shock if you spend most of the money you bring in.

 To avoid fines and penalties, you may need to pay estimated quarterly taxes.
 To simplify your bank accounts and help keep your income more organized, create a separate savings account just for taxes.
 Depending on your income, location, business structure, and other factors, you’ll probably want to transfer between 15 percent and 30 percent of your profit into your tax savings account.
 You will thank yourself for doing this when tax time comes.

 Create a Zero-Sum Budget

 A zero-sum budget is an extremely specific budget that leaves no money left over at the end of the month.
 By carefully monitoring your expenses every month, you tell all of your money where to go, leaving nothing left once all expenses have been paid.
 To get started, list all of your fixed expenses for the month.
-Then, track your expenses for the next three months to see what your variable expenses are (see Fixed and Variable Expenses).
+Then, track your expenses for the next three months to see what your variable expenses are.
 Find a number that works for you each month and transfer that amount from your business checking to your personal checking account—this is your personal income.

 Any new business revenue that comes in goes directly into your business account.
 At the beginning of each month, you transfer the amount you need again and start over.